-Here the children are asked to do two reports: one on a famous service hero, like from the list below, with all the dedication of a book report or a standard research paper, AND a local hero, that few know about.... yet.
+Here the children are asked to do two investigations: pick a famous service hero, like from the list below, with all the dedication of a book report or a standard research paper, AND find a local or cultural hero, that few know about ... yet.